 This method is a fusion of the Mearls Method and the Blob Method, combining some aspects of the Mearls Method’s independent positioning with the simplicity of the Blob Method.

 When mounting a mount, you occupy the center-most space in the creature’s space. if the center of the creature’s space is an intersection, you occupy all spaces which touch that intersection.
 This means that a human on a horse occupies the mount’s entire space.
 On an elephant, a human occupies only the center square of the elephant’s space.
-On an ankylosaurus, a human occupies a 10 foot square in the center of the mount’s space.
+On a Brontosaurus, a human occupies a 10 foot square in the center of the mount’s space.

-On both the elephant and ankylosaurus, the rider would need a reach weapon to attack creatures within 5 feet of the mount.
+On both the elephant and brontosaurus, the rider would need a reach weapon to attack creatures within 5 feet of the mount.
 This seems to me to be a reasonable nod to realism without sacrificing simplicity in the common case of humans on horses.
 Creatures with only 5 foot reach cannot reach the rider unless they also use a reach weapon.

 Pros: Realism, reach weapons and ranged weapons make sense, riding horses is still simple.
 Cons: Complicates the Mounted Combat feat’s second bullet.

 How do I keep my mount alive?

 There are three options for keeping your mount alive, none of which are mutually exclusive.
 I recommend combining all three as much as much as you possibly can.

 Of course, animals generally aren’t proficient in armor, so wearing it may (see the next paragraph) impose Disadvantage on attack rolls, Dexterity checks, and Dexterity saves.
 Your mount won’t need to make attack rolls very often, but Disadvantage on Dexterity saves may be a problem.
 AOE spells are good way to kill mounts and their riders at the same time, especially if you’re protecting your mount from attacks with armor, a Saddle of the Cavalier, and/or the Mounted Combatant feat.